avidale/dialogic/README.md

 # tgalice
-This is yet another common Python wrapper for Telegram bots<sup>[*](#footnote1)</sup> and Alice skills.
+This is yet another common Python wrapper for Telegram bots<sup>[*](#footnote1)</sup>, Alice skills, and Facebook Messenger bots.

 Currently, it provides:
 - An (almost) unified interface between your bot and Telegram or Alice: `DialogConnector`
-- A number of simple dialogue constructors: `BaseDialogManager` and its flavors
+- A number of simple dialogue constructors: `BaseDialogManager` and its flavors, including:
+    - a simple FAQ dialog manager
+    - a simple form-filling dialog manager
-- A wrapper for storing dialogue state: `BaseStorage` and its flavors
+- A wrapper for storing dialogue state: `BaseStorage` and its flavors (specifially, `MongoBasedStorage`)

 This [package](https://pypi.org/project/tgalice/) may be installed with
 ```